What are breast cancer medical treatments?

 There are many different chemotherapeutic agents that are either given alone or in combination.
 Usually, these drugs are given in cycles with certain treatment intervals followed by a rest period.
 The cycle length and rest intervals differ from drug to drug.

 This therapy is often used to help reduce the risk of cancer reoccurrence after surgery, but it can also be used as adjunct treatment.

 Estrogen (a hormone produced by the ovaries) promotes the growth of a few breast cancers, specifically those containing receptors for estrogen (ER positive) or progesterone (PR positive).
-The following drugs are used in hormone therapy:
+The following drugs are examples of those health care providers use in hormone therapy:

 - Tamoxifen (Nolvadex): This drug prevents estrogen from binding to estrogen receptors on breast cells.